 3.16 Emergency Response plan — Document specifying which procedures and associated resources should be applied by whom and where to a particular type of disaster.

-3.17 Interested party — Stakeholder person that can affect, be affected by, or perceive themselves to be affected by a decision or activity.
+3.17 Interested party — Stakeholder person that can affect, be affected by, or perceive themselves to be affected by a decision or activity of the drinking water utility/supplier.

-3.18 19
+3.18 Incident Commander (IC) — The IC is the overall in-charge for the management of onsite response to any incident/disaster appointed by the top management.
+For his assistance and management of the incident/disaster there are Information & Media Officer (IMO), Safety Officer (SO), and the Liaison Officer (LO).

+3.19 organization — person or group of people that has its own functions with responsibilities, authorities and relationships to achieve its objectives.

+NOTES — The concept of organization includes, but is not limited to, sole-trader, company, corporation, firm, enterprise, authority, partnership, charity or institution, or part or combination thereof, whether incorporated or not, public or private.

 3.20 Outsource — Arrange where an external organization performs part the drinking water utility/supplier function or process.

 3.21 Policy — Intentions and direction of a drinking water utility/supplier as formally expressed by its top management.

+NOTE — For guidance on policy refer IS 17482.

 3.22 Performance — Measurable result.